davidpatto/consentuaBlog/_posts/2017-10-29-How-to-find-out-about-Consentua.md

 comments: true
 ---

-## How do you find out about Consentua?
 Well reading this is a great startt!
 So far our customers have been coming to us.
 Sometimes via a soft introduction from a partner or direct after a search or having looked us up on a directory (we are on IAPP for example).
 The common element, however, is that they all have a specific need which Consentua fulfills.
 A need for a system/service (aka an API) to handle consent management.

 Yet this new consent management tool has to look good for customers.
 It must deliver more than just a consent.
 It needs to be transparent and give users some degree of control too.